CaishenNefri/csgo-faceit-monitor-matches/notes.md

     - use artifact in apply
     - create approve step for prod
   - Divide Install requriments job from deploying job by doing stages
+  - Azure Function use Identity to access Storage Acccount Table
+  - Tweak deploying to use artifacts

 # Links